Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

-Given the strong non-linear relationship between the transmission rate and the SAR for different household sizes (see Figure \ref{fig:FS/SAR supplement}), the same value of $\beta$ leads to a different SAR from the ``split'' distribution compared to the distribution the MCMC is settling on.
-In particular, for $\eta=0$ (bottom left panel of Figure \ref{fig:FS/SAR supplement}), the former is larger than the latter, so to fit the same SAR, a significantly larger $\beta$ is required with the new distribution compared to the original one, causing the observed overestimation.
-This discrepancy is strongest for values of $\beta$ around 0.5, in line with what can be seen in Figure \ref{fig: synthetic data validation}.
+Given the strong non-linear relationship between the transmission rate and the SAR for different household sizes (see Figure \ref{fig:FS/SAR supplement}), the same value of $\beta$ leads to a different SAR from the ``split'' distribution compared to the UK LFS distribution.
+In particular, for $\eta=0$ (bottom left panel of Figure \ref{fig:FS/SAR supplement}), the former is larger than the latter.
+Therefore, if data is generated from the ``split'' generation but the prior is chosen to be proportional to the UK LFS distribution, a significantly larger $\beta$ is required to fit the SAR, causing the observed overestimation.
+This discrepancy is strongest for values of $\beta$ around 0.5, in line with what can be seen in Figure \ref{fig: synthetic data validation 1000}.
+In the reverse scenario, where data is generated from the UK LFS distribution and the ``split'' distribution is used as a prior, the same bias is observed but reversed.\\ The same qualitative discrepancy is seen for $\eta = 0.5$, though to a much less extent and reaching its maximum around 1.5, resulting in consistent overestimation for $\beta=1.5$ and $\beta=2.0$.
+The discrepancy is minimal for $\eta=1$, and interestingly is slightly reversed, which is compatible with the slight underestimation observed in this case in Figure \ref{fig: synthetic data validation 1000}.\\

-The same qualitative discrepancy is seen for $\eta = 0.5$, though to a much less extent and reaching its maximum around 1.5, resulting in consistent overestimation for $\beta=1.5$ and $\beta=2.0$.
-The discrepancy, instead, is minimal for $\eta=1$, and interestingly is slightly reversed, which is compatible with the slight underestimation observed in this case in Figure \ref{fig: synthetic data validation}.
+We then investigated the difference in performance when estimating both $\beta$ and $\eta$ simultaneously from low-, medium- and high-information datasets from \textcite{carazo_characterization_2021}.
+The resulting posteriors on ($\beta,\eta$) demonstrate that at least medium-information datasets are necessary to confidently identify both simultaneously and that simply reporting low-information datasets is insufficient for transmission parameters to be estimated with any confidence in the absence of informative priors.
+However, if detailed data on the final size of outbreaks in each household cannot be reported in full, then total contacts and cases stratified by household size could still be used to identify both the transmission rate and the density mixing parameter almost to the same level of accuracy. \\

-Note that in all cases increasing the value of $\alpha_0$ constrained the MCMC to not drift away from the ``split'' distribution, leading to much better results, with a minimum of 93\% of confidence intervals containing the actual values of $\beta$. \\
+The posteriors resulting from medium and high information datasets appeared very similar with little to no uncertainty reduction from using the high information dataset.
+This is likely due to our model choice, in particular assuming the parametric form of $\beta_n$ (Equation \ref{eq: transmission rate}) and assuming the distribution of the infectious period (Equation \ref{eq: Inf Period}).
+If we had instead assumed a non-parametric form of $\beta_n$, with a separate transmission rate for each household size \cite{cauchemez_simon_household_2009}, both the medium and high information datasets would likely be able to identify these parameters.
+If we had further allowed the parameter $a$ used to define the infectious period distribution in Equation \ref{eq: Inf Period} then the medium information would likely experience identifiability issues which could be remedied by the high information dataset. \\